 In Island, Chris was portrayed mostly as washed-up celebrity and the challenges he devised were mostly designed to embarrass or annoy.
 By Revenge of the Island, he's become full on Affably Evil with every challenge being potentially life threatening and Chris himself seeming to care more about inflicting pain than generating ratings.

-In World Tour, Sierra was Cody's personal Stalker with a Crush, but this wasn't her most defining trait.
-Being a huge fan of Total Drama she was incredibly Genre Savvy and knew how to play to win, even managing to trick Heather by Obfuscating Stupidity.
-But despite her strategic moves she was still a nice person who genuinely meant well, but as the season progressed more and more focus was placed on her obsession with Cody, until finally the only thing she did was obsess over him to the point of forcing him to marry her.
-To be fair though by the end of the season there's so few competitors remaining (and all of whom she hated except for Cody), and having discovered the Godly Chris Mc Lean was actually an asshole, its understandable why her focus has changed.
+At the start of World Tour, Sierra was Cody's personal Stalker with a Crush but this wasn't her most defining trait; being a huge fan of Total Drama meant she was incredibly Genre Savvy and knew how to play to win, even managing to trick Heather by Obfuscating Stupidity.
+However, as the season progressed more and more focus was placed on her obsession with Cody, and her own focus shifted from actually competing to just smothering him with (unwanted) affection.
 Come All-Stars her obsession has become so intense that she ends up using Cameron as a substitute for Cody during his absence, even referring to him as "Cam Cody", "Cody Cam", and "Camody".